 Change the culture and user experience of schools.
 Culture doesn’t come from a box.
 It’s not proprietary and rented from a corporation.
 Culture doesn’t have someone else’s trademark on it.
 Culture isn’t posters and word images.
 Culture must be made from within with grassroots involvement.

-Create a culture of neurodiverse teams of passion-based learners using technology and design thinking to communicate, collaborate, iterate, and launch to authentic audiences of fellow humans.
-Tech won’t find its place in education until project-based inclusion replaces the lecture and deficit models.
+Create a culture of neurodiverse teams of passion-based learners using technology to communicate, collaborate, iterate, and launch to authentic audiences of fellow humans.
+Tech won’t find its place in education until self-directed, passion-based inclusion replaces the lecture and deficit models.

 Agile teams, distributed collaboration, and the hacker ethos of flexible improvisation and rapid iteration are powerful artifacts of the disruptive rise of software.
 They are life and industry changing.
 When informed with neurodiversity and the social model of disability in an open by default culture, they are a future for education and work where we collaborate and iterate our way through massive software-driven change.
 We will navigate disruption with compassion, finding opportunity and inspiration in the diversity of our shared humanity.
 We are humans making things for and with other humans, helping each other cope with sentience and senescence on our pale blue dot.
 Communicate, collaborate, iterate, launch.
 With these tools we’ll make it through.